 - Sufficient nutrient intake and a good nutritional status of the mother are important for optimal development of the fetus.
 A healthy varied diet is important both before conception and during pregnancy.

 - In the UK the recommendation (dietary reference value) for energy intake during pregnancy is an extra 200 kcal/day during the third trimester only.

-- A weight gain of 10-14 kg is associated with an optimal birth weight outcome.
-Excessive weight gain should be avoided.
+- Excessive weight gain should be avoided.

 - Pregnant women are advised to take folic acid supplements before conception and during pregnancy to lower the risk of neural tube defects in the fetus.
-Vitamin D supplements are recommended during pregnancy to allow optimal bone development of the unborn child and to avoid rickets during childhood.
+Vitamin D supplements are recommended during pregnancy to allow optimal bone development of the unborn child and to help avoid rickets during childhood.

 - Caffeine intake during pregnancy should be limited to 200 mg/day, which equates to about two mugs of instant coffee a day or around 3 mugs of tea per day.